About the BA Acting

 In your final year, you will receive support and guidance on starting out in the industry, with regular talks and workshops by directors, agents, casting directors, tax advisers and Equity representatives.
 You will be mentored by actors currently working in the profession, and the programme provides a specialist Industry Consultant to assist you in the transition from training to professional life.
 Students who have the right to work in the UK are eligible for student membership of British Actors’ Equity, the actors’ trade union, and for full Equity membership on completing the training.

 Guildhall Acting graduates can be seen in a wide variety of roles across film, TV and theatre.
-Many alumni go on to find success in other fields entirely, including education, social care, the law and design.
+Many alumni go on to use their training in fields such as education, social care, law and design..
 Find out more about out Acting alumni.

 Behind the Scenes